 In the olden days, when ships were made of wood and men of steel, we’d have a couple of servers and run as many applications as we could on them.
 An IIS server with a dozen sites or applications wasn’t just common, it was the standard.

-Nowadays, of course, cloud.
-Virtualization means that instead of one server running many applications, we have one server, running many virtual servers, each with a single application.
-This means we're seldom in a single remote desktop session at once.
+Nowadays, virtualization and cloud computing mean that instead of one server running many applications, we have one server, running many virtual servers, each with a single application.
+This means we’re seldom in a single remote desktop session at once.

-The following list of tools help you more easily manage multiple remote desktop sessions at once.
+The following list of tools helps you manage multiple remote desktop sessions at once.

-An open source fork of mRemote, this is the tool that we currently use.
-The Octopus team are distributed, so we save the mRemoteNG settings file in Dropbox so that everyone on the team can use to easily connect to any of our VM's.
+An open source fork of mRemote, this is the tool we currently use.
+The Octopus team is distributed, so we save the mRemoteNG settings file in Dropbox so that everyone on the team can use them to easily connect to any of our VMs.

-Another open source tabbed session manager, but looks to be actively developed.
-And the source code is in C#!
+Another open source tabbed session manager, but it looks to be actively developed, and the source code is in C#!